-An Australian Noise Exposure Forecast (ANEF) would be prepared for Western Sydney Airport during the detailed airspace design phase, based on modelled long-term parallel runway operations.
+An Australian Noise Exposure Forecast (ANEF) would be prepared for the Airport during the detailed airspace design phase, based on modelled long-term parallel runway operations.
 An ANEF chart endorsed by Airservices Australia would help to refine the existing land use planning controls that have been in place around the Airport Site over the past three decades.
-Effective and appropriate ongoing land use and planning controls in the vicinity of the Airport will need to be implemented by the NSW Government and local governments, having regard to acoustic standards for these areas.
+Effective and appropriate ongoing land use and planning controls in the vicinity of the airport will need to be implemented by the NSW Government and local governments, having regard to acoustic standards for these areas.

-Indicative aircraft noise contours in the Australian Noise Exposure Concept (ANEC) format for Stage 1 operations and the long-term Airport (approximately 2063) operations are shown in Figures 14 and 15.
+Indicative aircraft noise contours in the Australian Noise Exposure Concept (ANEC) format for Stage 1 operations and the Long Term Airport (approximately 2063) operations are shown in Figures 14 and 15.
 These figures combine the noise exposure contours calculated for both the 05 and 23 operating modes.
-The EIS contains additional information about noise, including indicative N60s and N70s.
+The EIS contains additional information about noise, including indicative N60s34 and N70s.35